rhel-labs/learn-katacoda/sql-server-cstore/step3.md

 **Switch back to the main terminal**

 Now, let's look at the performance of SQL Server without using column store indexes.
+The script queries the table 10 times outputting the time it takes for the query to finish returning the result set each time.

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSNoIndex.sql | grep 'columnstore index'`{{execute T1}}

 Now, let's run the same query using column store indexes.
+The script queries the table 10 times outputting the time it takes for the query to finish returning the result set each time.
+Each time, the query processor uses the column store index.

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSIndex.sql | grep 'columnstore index'`{{execute T1}}